Answering Your Water Reuse Questions

 9. What size facility is UV reuse most appropriate?

 For municipal reuse applications, the size of the facility is not a limiting factor.
-UV has been applied to very small plants, such as those found in a development/gated community, up to large municipal plants disinfecting more than 100 million gallons per day.
+UV has been applied to very small plants, such as those found in a development/gated community, up to large municipal plants treating more than 100 million gallons per day.
 Each must be carefully sized and planned, but the technology exists to enable plants of virtually any size to recycle and reuse their wastewater.

 10. How can UV technology be retrofitted into an existing reclaimed water plant?

 UV is often added to an existing reclaimed water plant when the municipality decides to move away from chlorine and its operational challenges.
 The Whittier Narrows Water Reclamation Plant in Los Angeles County did just that in 2008.
-They converted their disinfection process from sodium hypochlorite to UV technology and are using 100% of the recycled water within the facility at Upper San Gabriel Valley Water District and for groundwater recharge.
+They converted their inactivation process from sodium hypochlorite to UV technology and are using 100% of the recycled water within the facility at Upper San Gabriel Valley Water District and for groundwater recharge.

 When incorporating UV into an existing facility, it is important to look at the hydraulic profile, water quality, available space, and power/control systems.
 It is very rare that a UV system doesn’t fit into existing chlorine contact tanks.
 However, some plants decide to build new channels for UV and reserve the chlorine basins for storage or other uses.
 Trojan engineers are experienced in UV retrofits and work through each of these important design considerations, as each site is different.
-Our goal is to help municipalities recycle their valuable resource and ensure the reuse water is properly disinfected and suitable for potable and non-potable uses.
+Our goal is to help municipalities recycle their valuable resource and ensure the reuse water is properly treated and suitable for potable and non-potable uses.